Windies hoping to turn corner on poor run - Stabroek News

 However, West Indies have not beaten Pakistan in a bilateral series in 24 years, a disappointing trend which the Caribbean side will be hoping to end.

-Holder said West Indies were looking at different aspects of their game – especially the death stages of the innings – during planning sessions and were focussed now on executing properly.
+Holder said West Indies were looking at different aspects of their game – especially the death stages of the innings – during planning sessions and were focused now on executing properly.

 “We’ve obviously mentioned the death overs in our meetings.
 If it is one area we need to pay special attention to is obviously the death,” Holder noted.